HelloGLOBO/support_engineer_test/README.md

 Publify is a simple but full featured web publishing software.
 It's built around a blogging engine and a small message system connected to Twitter.

-Publify follows the principles of the IndieWeb, which are self hosting your Web site, and Publish On your Own Site, Syndicate Everywhere.

-Publify has been around since 2004 and is the oldest Ruby on Rails open source project alive.

 #### Features

 - A classic multi user blogging engine